jisotalo/node-red-contrib-ads-client/README.md

 # Project status

+The `ads-client` library used under the hood is battle-tested and reliable.

-Not all nodes are yet developed, work is in progress.
-Readme is under development.
+Not all features are yet in this Node-RED port version work is in progress.

-Please see [ads-client](https://github.com/jisotalo/ads-client) README for help at this point.

-Available nodes at the moment
-- Read Symbol
-- Write Symbol
-- Subscribe
-- Invoke RPC method
-- Connection Status
-- Read Runtime State
-- Read System Manager State

 # Features
 Target is to have all same features as the [ads-client](https://github.com/jisotalo/ads-client) has.